 - thorough review of cardiac, respiratory, rheumatological, neurological and haematological systems;

-- family history of PH.
+- family history of PH;

-Physical signs suggestive of PH:
+Physical signs of PH include:

-- accentuated pulmonary component of the second heart sound
+- Accentuated pulmonary component of the second heart sound

-- tricuspid regurgitation murmur
+- Pansystolic murmur of tricuspid regurgitation

 PH should be considered in all patients presenting with dyspnoea in the absence of an alternative cause of cardiorespiratory disease.